Our targets

 Environmental

-We have set ourselves ambitious milestones on the path to climate neutrality by 2040.
+We have set ourselves ambitious milestones on the way:

-• By 2030, we want to more than halve our CO2 emissions compared to 2006 and increase the share of renewable energies in the traction current mix to 80 %.
+- By 2030, we will increase the share of renewable energies in the DB traction current mix in Germany to 80%.

 For us, noise protection also means thinking about those people who live next to the rails.
 This is because we know that continuing to reduce rail noise for local residents is a key requirement for successfully transferring traffic to rail services.
 We are therefore continuing our efforts to achieve our 2030/2050 noise control target: